DUI Lawyer in Fort Lauderdale Protecting Your Rights

 If you have been arrested for DUI, you may be feeling overwhelmed and uncertain about what to do next; contact attorney George Reres today!

-What are the Potential Consequences of a DUI Conviction?
+What Are The Potential Consequences Of A DUI Conviction?

-First-time offenders may be facing up to six months in jail, a $1,000 fine, and a driver’s license suspension of up to 180 days.
+Under Florida law, first-time offenders may be facing up to six months in jail, a $1,000 fine, and a driver’s license suspension of up to 180 days.
 Second-time offenders may be facing up to 9 months in jail, a $2,000 fine, and a driver’s license suspension of up to five years.
 Third-time offenders may be facing up to 1 year in prison, a $5,000 fine, and a driver’s license suspension of up to ten years.

 In addition to the above penalties, you may also be required to install an ignition interlock device in your car.
 This device requires you to blow into a breathalyzer before your car starts.
 You may also be required to attend DUI school and perform community service.

-How Can a DUI Lawyer Defend Me?
+How Can A Fort Lauderdale DUI Lawyer Defend Me?

 There are a number of defenses that can be raised in a DUI case.
 The specific defenses that apply in your case will depend on the facts of your case.
 Some of the most common defenses to DUI charges include: